Drackus001/Matplotlib_Tutorials/README.md

 # Matplotlib_Tutorials
-In this repository I've done various real analysis of real data.
+In this repository I've done various real analysis on real data.